Loic-Delineau/Sheco/README.md

 It can be run in a terminal or in a console!
 This means any operating system, with a GUI or without one (server-install) will be able to run Sheco.

 It is independant of the architecture of your CPU (x86, ARM or RISC-V) as it relies on the system-dependant pre-compiled binaries of the various programs in the GNU project that ship with any operating system made in the last 3 decades or any time after Brian Fox released bash under the GNU licence in 1989.

-AKA: if your computer can turn on, this script will work!
+AKA: if your computer turns on, this script will run!

 ## Software Architecture
 Sheco is composed of 2 files: